orbitmines/archive/projects/_unprocessed/Unprocessed thoughts (<2024) - Postponed to 2024 thoughts.md

 - Hence, from this point, one might say the binary sequence are two high-dimensional points (lcoally connected).
 - "Some line as saying: anything on it is the frame and deemed the same, all deemed as ignored, all deemed as the identity"

-OrbitMines explorer
-We could quite literally take the pixels as a program, or read the pixels and map to a different kind of graph based on how it seems connected there.

-- grid
-- pixels

-Which could perhaps be phrased as: in some directionality there is a lurking infinity.

 ---

 ##### Superpose in more detail